OWASP/API-Security/2019/en/src/0x02-foreword.md

 Foreword
 ========

-A foundational element of innovation in today’s app-driven world is the API.
-From banks, retail and transportation to IoT, autonomous vehicles and smart cities, APIs are a critical part of modern mobile, SaaS and web applications and can be found in customer-facing, partner-facing, and internal applications.
+A foundational element of innovation in today’s app-driven world is the Application Programming Interface (API).
+From banks, retail, and transportation to IoT, autonomous vehicles, and smart cities, APIs are a critical part of modern mobile, SaaS and web applications and can be found in customer-facing, partner-facing, and internal applications.

-By nature, APIs expose application logic and sensitive data such as Personally Identifiable Information (PII) and because of this, they have increasingly become a target for attackers.
+By nature, APIs expose application logic and sensitive data such as Personally Identifiable Information (PII) and because of this, APIs have increasingly become a target for attackers.
 Without secure APIs, rapid innovation would be impossible.

-Although a broader web application security risks top 10 still makes sense, due to their particular nature, an API specific security risks list is mandatory.
+Although a broader web application security risks Top 10 still makes sense, due to their particular nature, an API specific security risks list is required.
-API security focuses on strategies and solutions to understand and mitigate the unique vulnerabilities and security risks of Application Programming Interfaces (APIs).
+API security focuses on strategies and solutions to understand and mitigate the unique vulnerabilities and security risks associated with APIs.

 If you're familiar with the [OWASP Top 10 Project][1], then you'll notice the similarities between both documents: they are intended for readability and adoption.
-If you're new to the OWASP Top 10 series, maybe you'll be better reading the [API Security Risks][2] and [Methodology and Data][3] sections before jumping into the Top 10 list.
+If you're new to the OWASP Top 10 series, you may be better off reading the [API Security Risks][2] and [Methodology and Data][3] sections before jumping into the Top 10 list.